thatboyo/Games/README.md

 Visit the live website: [Zenithub](https://blackoutgames.netlify.app)

 ## Features
+- For funnies, index.html has a small chance to show a dr.house meme
 - A wide variety of unblocked games and apps.
 - Integrated proxy to navigate the internet freely
 - Hosted on Netlify, Vercel, and Cloudflare Pages.